Grandfather, Navy vet among 5 victims of Wisconsin shooting

 A woman who answered a phone number for Hudson had no comment when reached by The Associated Press.

-A LinkedIn page that may belong to Wetselaar says he has worked as an engine room operator with Miller Coors since June 2018, and before that he was a nuclear reactor operator with the U.S. Navy.
+A LinkedIn in Wetselaar’s name says he has worked as an engine room operator with Miller Coors since June 2018, and before that he was a nuclear reactor operator with the U.S. Navy.
 It also says he was a submarine qualified leading petty officer of a reactor control division on board a U.S. Navy submarine.

 A Wisconsin alumni magazine class update published in 2012 confirmed that Wetselaar graduated from the university in 2009 and was serving in the Navy.